 Sharif-Emami quickly set out to basically reverse the last 5-10 years of Iranian policymaking, undoing anything the shah had proposed that had any whiff of unpopularity about it.
 He dissolved the Resurgence Party, the only legal political party in the country.
 He began firing SAVAK bosses left and right.
 He released political prisoners.
 He ended official censorship and cracked down hard on official corruption.
 It was all too little, too late, and at this stage of the game actually seems to have emboldened the revolutionaries by showing them how desperate the regime had become.

 With protests still growing, the shah now lurched in the direction of repression, declaring martial law in several cities, including Tehran, at midnight on September 8.
 Later that day, thousands of people turned out in Tehran’s Jaleh Square, either unaware of or unfazed by the declaration.
 Police and soldiers met them in the streets and a bloodbath ensued.
-Somewhere in the neighborhood of 88 people were killed, some of them police but mostly of them protesters.
+The government officially acknowledged that somewhere in the neighborhood of 88 people were killed, some of them police but most of them protesters, while opposition leaders cited figures in the thousands, and most of the Iranian public believed the latter.
 The shah immediately ordered that his security forces no longer make any effort to break up protests, despite the fact that much of the country remained under martial law.
-Jomʿe-ye Siyāhi, or “Black Friday, as the day became known, marks what many consider to be the “point of no return” for the revolution.
-From that point on, the protests demanding reform and a return to the 1906 constitution became protests demanding unequivocally that the shah must go.
+Jomʿe-ye Siyāhi, or “Black Friday,” as the day became known, marks what many consider to be the “point of no return” for the revolution.
+From that point on, even protesters who had merely been demanding reform and a return to the 1906 constitution began demanding unequivocally that the shah must go.

 At this point, Khomeini moved his exile (he’d been out of the country since 1964) from Iraq to France (with the strong blessing of Iraq’s Baathist government, which was increasingly uneasy about his politics), where he quite skillfully portrayed himself to Western media as a freedom fighter and saw his prestige really take off among Iranians of all backgrounds.
 It’s while in France that he became the de facto leader of the revolution.
 Leaders from the secular National Front, the movement that Mosaddegh had formed back in the late 1940s, visited him in France to begin making plans for a post-shah Iran.
 The shah, increasingly panicking, dissolved Sharif-Emami’s government on November 6 and appointed a military government in its place.
 In a speech announcing the change, the shah apologized for errors he’d made and pledged his support for the revolution and its ideals.
 Again this had the effect of emboldening, rather than appeasing, the revolutionaries.